nasa/fprime/docs/Tutorials/HelloWorld/NewProject.md

 Choose from 1, 2 [1]: 1
 ```

 Use the default for anything not specified.
-This commad will take a moment to run.
+This command will take a moment to run.

 The above command creates a new F´ project structure in a folder called `MyProject`, use the `devel` branch of F´ as
 the basis for the project, and set up the matching tools in a new Virtual Environment.